Credit Cards 15 min read

 Know Your Credit Score Requirement

-670+ FICO: Minimum for most mid-tier cards like Citi Strata Premier and BofA Premium Rewards.
+670+ FICO: Minimum for mid-tier cards like BofA Premium Rewards, Marriott Bonvoy Boundless, and airline cards.

 2